How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 • The price for removal can depend on the type of metal, how many diamonds are being removed, and the design of the original ring.

-• Diamonds can chemically and physically be removed from metal.
+• Diamonds can chemically and physically be removed from the metal.

 • There are three common settings: prong (easiest to remove), bezel, and channel setting (most difficult to remove diamond).